The Red Bull King of the Air

 The Red Bull King of the Air takes place at Kite Beach in Blouberg.
 It’s a huge beach with amazing views of Table Mountain over the ocean.
 While the beach does have good days for sunbathing and swimming, occasionally, the real drawing card here is the wind.
 The location offers consistent wind speeds of around 30 knots at the right time of year, making for some serious big air moves.
 On days when the sea is choppy and the sand is billowing, it’s packed with kitesurfers ready to hit the waves.

 Kitesurfing is a fantastic spectator sport, and even if you’re not one of the adrenalin junkies out their on the water, it’s worth checking out.
-In 2018, over 7,000 people braved the windy beach to watch, with blankets spread out on the sand.
+In 2018, over 7,000 people braved the windy beach to attend the Red Bull King of the Air event, with blankets spread out on the sand.
 It’s not your average beach day, but it’s a thrilling day out for the whole family, and the views are hard to beat.